jeremyMLtz/Thunkable-Project-List/README.md

-# Getting Started with Create React App
+# Thunkable Project List

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you will need to run:

 ### `npm start`